The Complete Penn State program was able to quickly and efficiently advocate for me to be given the financial resources that I needed.

 Complete Penn State is a relatively new program that aims to support undergraduate students as they work towards completing their Penn State degree.
 Provided below are some of the most frequently asked questions regarding the Complete Penn State program.
 If you have questions that are not addressed below, please contact the Student Success Center: https://success.psu.edu/contact

-- Exhausted all sources of federal and state aid (optional/for financial scholarship consideration only)
+- exhausted all sources of federal and state aid, including loans

 Yes, in certain unique situations, students with slightly more than 30 credits remaining can be considered, however, they must be within two or fewer semesters/terms from degree completion/graduation.
 In such cases, a student's anticipated timeline to graduation must be confirmed by their academic advisor.

 How much financial support can a student who is determined as "eligible" anticipate receiving through the Complete Penn State program?